MPH - Community and Public Health Practice

 Students in the Community and Public Health Practice concentration will acquire competencies in the following areas:

-- Develop a research project proposal using mixed methods to address a public health problem.
+- Develop a research project proposal using mixed methods to address a public health problem affecting a specific community

-- Apply project management strategies to improve the quality of programs and services in public health settings.
+- Apply participatory project management strategies to improve the quality of programs and services in public health settings

 Curriculum - MPH Core Classes